BlakeSartin/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is a mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle has been built to allow users to view categories and products.
+Users can see product details including price, img, and descriptions!
+Users can add items to their cart and checkout using Stripe fake credit card.
+This app also includes admin functions only accesible to admin logins, inlcuding product and category creaters.

 ## Additional Steps for Apple M1 Machines